“What’s old is new again.”

 The tech world shows no signs of stopping, so we suggest you closely watch these latest trends in Java to keep up with it.

 We know that you hold Java 8 dear to your heart, but it’s time to move to Java 11.
 Very soon, Oracle will no longer support Java 8, so it’s up to you to download and install newly added features and encourage your team to take this step now (if you haven’t already done it).
-And remember, in 2020, Java 14 will be knocking at our doors.
+And remember, 2020 is the year when Java 14 will be knocking at our doors.

 - Keeping Up with DevOps (Docker or Jenkins)

-Have you made your New Year’s resolutions?
-Well, I’ll lend you a hand and add one more item to your list.
-Trust me; you’ll thank me later!
+Add one more item to your list.
+Trust me, you’ll thank me later!
 Many companies have already started migrating SVN and CVS projects to Git, so it’s about time for everyone who takes Java programming seriously to start mastering Git.

 You’ve probably already been using the Spring Framework, and are familiar with its basic concepts.
 Now is the time to upgrade your Spring Framework skills.
 In the last couple of years, there have been some important releases for Spring, Spring Boot, and Spring Security.
 Today, it seems that everyone is obsessed with leveraging the Cloud for development.
 When it comes to the Cloud, Microservice architecture has a special place in the Java programming equation.

 In terms of separating the beginners from experienced professionals, automation testing skills make a difference.
 For any project it’s beneficial to have a developer who can write unit tests and has a deep understanding of various unit testing frameworks, libraries, and tools: Junit, NUnit, TestNG, Jmockit, EMMA, Selenium, REST-Assured, Spock framework, and others.